bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-mcast-hello-seqno:
 : The current sequence number in use for multicast hellos sent on this interface.
+  This is a 16-bit unsigned integer.

 babel-mcast-hello-interval:
 : The current interval in use for multicast hellos sent on this interface.
+  This is a 16-bit unsigned integer.

 babel-update-interval:
 : The current interval in use for all updates (multicast and unicast) sent on this interface.
+  This is a 16-bit unsigned integer.

 babel-message-log-enable:
 : When written, it configures whether logging should be enabled